TIFX04-22-10/runningpose/README.md

 ## Quick start
 To get started quickly, follow these instructions.
 This will allow you to do inference on in the wild and produce basic visualizations.
-For more detailed instructions, plese refer to the original model [VideoPose3D] (https://github.com/facebookresearch/VideoPose3D).
+For more detailed instructions, please refer to our documentation: [docs](tifx04-22-10.github.io/runningpose/).

 ### Dependencies
 Make sure you have the following dependencies installed before proceeding: